Editor's note: This is the final installment of a three-part tip series on developing services to improve cloud application performance for customers.

 As of mid-2012, New Relic has signed on 24 cloud-provider partners, including Rackspace, Joyent, Heroku and CloudBees.
 These providers offer New Relic's services as part of an "ecosystem" of solution partners.
 Some expose their application programming interfaces (APIs) to APM-services partners to offer customers an integrated provisioning and service management portal, strengthening customer relationships with a one-stop shopping model.

 The market for APM services in the cloud is in its formative stages.
 Look for innovative cloud-centric APM capabilities to come from new emerging players, as well as from the incumbents that cannot be dismissed yet.

-About the author: Rebecca Wetzel is a principal with NetForecast and also is president of the marketing consulting firm, Wetzel Consulting LLC.
+Rebecca Wetzel is a principal with NetForecast and also is president of the marketing consulting firm, Wetzel Consulting LLC.
 She provides insight on the data communications industry and helps vendors and service providers develop successful marketing strategies.

 Improving cloud computing performance: A path for revenue growth

 Better cloud application response time: An overview of partner options